 Yup!
-Just use gluten-free tamari in place of soy sauce.
+Just use gluten-free tamari or liquid aminos in place of soy sauce.

 There's really no best variety, but jasmine rice is my personal favorite because it has great flavor and it's nice and starchy, so it crisps up well.
+White rice or brown rice are both totally fine to use.
 Avoid mushy or creamy rice varieties like risotto.

 More Fried Rice Recipes

 - Hibachi-Style Japanese Fried Rice